bobbanikhil/spectrum-ai-pro-v1/README.md

 ## 🎯 How We Meet the Judging Criteria
-*   **Technological Execution:** I deeply showcase the `languageModel` (Prompt API) for multiple, advanced use cases: generation (audit, scribe guide), summarization (audit, tabs), classification (tabs), and contextual chat.
+*   **Technological Execution:** I deeply showcase the `languageModel` (Prompt API) for multiple, advanced use cases: generation (audit, doc flow guide), summarization (audit, tabs), classification (tabs), and contextual chat.
 All processing is 100% on-device.
-*   **Purpose:** This project directly improves common user journeys for developers (Auditor), researchers (Organizer), and support/ops teams (Scribe), unlocking capabilities previously impractical on the web due to privacy concerns.
+*   **Purpose:** This project directly improves common user journeys for developers (Auditor), researchers (Organizer), and support/ops teams (Doc Flow), unlocking capabilities previously impractical on the web due to privacy concerns.
 *   **Functionality:** The app is highly scalable, analyzing any webpage, managing dozens of tabs, and recording complex workflows.
 Local history and JSON/PDF exports make it a true power tool.
 *   **User Experience:** A clean, tabbed interface, real-time streaming results, and clear status/error handling make the extension powerful yet simple to use.